IQSS/askdataverse/askdata/README.md

 * the generated SQL query can be too large for the context window of the LLM

 ## Plans:
-* fix some of the issues
+* fix some of the above issues
 * add basic statical analysis functionalities
 * add basic plotting functionalities